-Details Every part of Greek and Roman life was touched by the divine and the deity responsible for watching over the shepherds was the mountain and forest dwelling Pan.
-With the torso of a human, the legs of a goat and horns sprouting from his head he is said to be the son of Hermes and a forest Nymph.
-Although there are various myths connected with his parentage that givie differing versions of his lineage.
+The divine touched every part of Greek and Roman life, and the deity responsible for watching over the shepherds was the free-spirited mountain and forest-dwelling Pan.
+Predominantly worshipped between 800 BC and AD 400, Pan is distinctive for his human torso, goat legs and horns sprouting from his head.
+He is said to be the son of Hermes and a forest Nymph, Penelope.
+However, there are various myths connected with his parentage that give differing versions of his lineage.

-There are many tales told of Pan, and his strong association with music and dancing means he is often credited with inventing the panpipes.
+Many tales are told of Pan, and his strong association with music and dancing means he is often credited with inventing the panpipes.

 It is said that he made the first panpipes out of hollow reeds that had once been the nymph Syrinx, who was transformed into a clump of reeds by Gaia in an attempt to protect Syrinx from Pan's amorous and very unwanted advances.

 Pan had a reputation of sneaking up on and frightening travellers, thus leading to the creation of the term 'panic'.
 Thank goodness we have soothing panpipe music to counteract this sense of panic ;)